hsfl/cosmos-docs/pages/documentation/other/doxygen.md

 ## What is this for?

-Doxygen can generate detailed documentation for the BeagleBone flight software, far beyond the documentation included on this website.
+Doxygen can generate detailed documentation for the COSMOS software, far beyond the documentation included on this website.